shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 ## Section 2: Limitations of traditional document processing
 (What problem are we learning to solve?
 Why is it essential to solve it?)

-- To cement the problem, dig deeper into the limitations of traditional document processing.
+- To cement the problem, we will dig deeper into the limitations of traditional document processing, such as processing invoices, documentation or reports using AI systems.
 The problem can be translated to other data types such as images or audio.
 The core and real idea is that previous approaches tried to normalize everything to text before passing it into an AI model, which has many flaws, as during the translation we lose a ton of information.
 For example, when encountering diagrams, charts, or sketches in a document, it's impossible to fully reproduce them in text.
 - Make our point, by digging deeper into the problem of processing documents as text using OCR-based systems
 - Give a high-level overview of traditional document processing workflows done with Layout detection + OCR.
 Use processing a PDF mixed with text, diagrams and tables, as an example:
     1. Load the document